How to Get From Berlin Airport to City Center: Stress-Free Tips (2023)

 Bus plus Ubahn

-If you’re truly trying to get from the airport to Berlin city center, the bus is probably not an efficient option.
+If you’re truly trying to get from the airport to Berlin city center, the bus is not an efficient option.
 But there might be situations where you need the bus, like if there’s a rail strike.

 It doesn’t happen often, but if there is a Deutsche Bahn rail strike, none of the train options will run, or they will have fewer departures.
 The Sbahns are technically part of the Berlin transport system, but they’re actually operated by Deutsche Bahn.